We're early. Here's what's true about WorkstyleIQ today, what we're building toward, and what's available now for your security and privacy team.

 2027 — Following European customer demand

-Email trust@workstyleiq.com and we'll send the relevant documents within one business day.
+Email trust@workstyleiq.com and we'll send the available documents within one business day.

 WorkstyleIQ is designed to make the principles of GDPR easy to demonstrate, not just to assert.
 The architecture aligns with the relevant Articles of the regulation: